 Kiteboarding, windsurfing and observers come together at the Squamish Spit to enjoy perfect conditions for the sports.
 Once a secret, local hotspot, the spit is becoming more accessible as more people become interested in water sports.
 Bringing people from around the world together, you can find this adrenaline-high area where the Squamish River enters the Howe Sound.

 Ps.
 This area is often windy, so dress warmly if you’re thinking of visiting!

 Sea to Sky Gondola

-Reopening in Spring of 2020, the Sea to Sky Gondola is a leisurely way to see the beautiful vistas of the Howe Sound and its surrounding mountains.
-Although the gondola and its destination is accessible and relaxing, you can also find more to do at the top.
+The Sea to Sky Gondola offers a leisurely way to see the beautiful vistas of the Howe Sound and its surrounding mountains.
+Although the gondola and its destination are accessible and relaxing, you can also find more to do at the top.
 From viewing points and tree walks to suspension bridges and hikes, this can become a full-day, full-heart experience!

 Did you know Shannon Falls is BC’s third tallest falls?
 You have to see it to believe it!
 Don’t worry, everyone around you will also have their necks craned upwards as they try to fit it all in.
 The lower portion of the falls is well-maintained with boardwalks and picnic areas making the Falls accessible for many.
 Shannon Falls can become crowded in the summer months, so we recommend checking it out in shoulder season (spring or fall)!
 This way you can enjoy the space and the Falls in their prime.
 These times of year also offers the most mountain-melt and rain- causing a huge rush of water tumbling over the soaring cliffs.